 Members

-Katherine McComas, Professor, Dept. of Communication
+Katherine McComas, PhD, Professor, Dept. of Communication

 My research program examines how people communicate about health, science, and environmental risks.
 I am particularly interested in how risk communication influences people’s attitudes and behaviors, as well as incentives and barriers people face in the context of risk communication.
 My current research examines ways to develop risk messages that encourage greater awareness of the linkages between human, animal, and environmental health and well-being (“One Health”).
 It also focuses on public acceptability of risk in the context of new and renewable energy technologies.